Introduction to ACME

 They contain the following items:

-- Start position: select from which point the data should be processed - will be set to the start of the signal by default.
+- Start time: select from which point the data should be processed - will be set to the start of the signal by default.

-- Stop position select up to which point the data should be processed - will be set to the end of the signal by default
+- Stop time select up to which point the data should be processed - will be set to the end of the signal by default

 - Compute: choose what to calculate